writethedocs/www/docs/conf/cincinnati/2018/tickets.rst

 * Entry to all conference events and activities
 * Snacks and drinks on all conference days
 * Welcome Reception and Social Event with light snacks and free drinks
-* Wifi throughout the event
+* Wi-Fi throughout the event
 * Meeting lots of fantastic people in a spacious, inviting venue

 .. class:: ticket